YingyiLiu/HAMS/README.md

 ### - Please refer to the following papers for the theory:

 * Yingyi Liu (2019).
-HAMS: A Frequency-Domain Preprocessor for Wave-Structure Interactions—Theory, Development, and Application.
-Journal of Marine Science and Engineering 7: 81.
+HAMS: A Frequency-Domain Preprocessor for Wave-Structure Interactions—Theory, Development, and Application. _Journal of Marine Science and Engineering_ 7: 81.

 * Yingyi Liu, Shigeo Yoshida, Changhong Hu, Makoto Sueyoshi, Liang Sun, Junliang Gao, Peiwen Cong, Guanghua He (2018).
-A reliable open-source package for performance evaluation of floating renewable energy systems in coastal and offshore regions.
-Energy Conversion and Management, 174: 516-536.
+A reliable open-source package for performance evaluation of floating renewable energy systems in coastal and offshore regions. _Energy Conversion and Management_, 174: 516-536.

 Please cite the above papers in your relevant publications if the HAMS code or its executable program has contributed to your work.